Snickser/moodle-paygw_payanyway/README.md

 ## INSTALLATION

 Download the latest paygw_payanyway.zip and unzip the contents into the /payment/gateway directory.
-Or upload it from Moodle plugins adminnistration interface.
+Or upload it from the plugin admin interface.

 1. Install the plugin
 2. Enable the PayAnyWay payment gateway